kyclark/tiny_python_projects/first_bank_of_change/README.md

 # First Bank of Change

 Write a Python program called `fboc.py` that will figure out all the different combinations of pennies, nickels, dimes, and quarters in a given `value` provided as a single positional argument.
 The value must be greater than 0 and less than or equal to 100.
+It should provide a usage if given no arguments or the `-h|--help` flag:

 ````
 $ ./fboc.py